-- Local legislation regulates both the collection and the exportation of biodiversity.
+Local legislation regulates both the collection and the exportation of biodiversity.
 Where permits are required, users should submit applications AT LEAST 4 MONTHS in advance.

-- International treaty regulating only cross-borders exportation of species: Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)
+CITES is an International treaty regulating cross-borders exportation of endangered species: Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES)

 - Appendix I: Prior grant of an import permit and either an export permit or a re-export certificate are required.